-However, with the technology evolving, battery power life-extending, and earbuds fitting directly into their ears, hearing damage from loud music (that we presumed was just a stereotype of our youth) could be more of a challenge than we ever thought.
+However, with the technology evolving, battery power life-extending (some speakers can now be recharged directly by solar energy), and earbuds fitting directly into their ears, hearing damage from loud music (that we presumed was just a stereotype of our youth) could be more of a challenge than we ever thought.

 Statistics reveal an increase in noise-induced hearing loss in teenagers caused by these factors along with several others, showing that more education and more hearing protection is required to reduce the number of teens affected by critical hearing loss issues from things that may have been avoided.